aaronleopold/mtg_analyzer/README.md

 ## Getting Started

 Currently, the Rust code is not connected to the web application.
-Eventually, once the library is closer to completion, they will be connected.
-I recently moved the frontend over to using Svelte, so hopefully by the time integration is ready there will be nice WASM support :D
+Eventually, once the library is closer to completion, they will be connected. ~~I recently moved the frontend over to using Svelte~~ I just migrated over to Angular from Svelte.
+There is ABSOLUTELY NOTHING wrong with svelte, this project is just a way for me to learn technologies I will be using in my upcoming internship this summer.
+I learned that I will be using Angular, so I changed the tech stack again (perhaps a few times too many :D!)

 ### Config